 After your interview with the Adoption Counsellors, if they feel you are able to move forward in the process, they will take you in to meet our animals.
-We ask that all members of the family come together to your appointment, and if you have a pet carrier (for a cat) or leash (for a dog), please bring that along as well.
-All applicants must be fully vaccinated (Children between the ages of 5-11 must have had at least their first shot) to enter Burlington Humane.
+We ask that all members of the family come together to meet our animals, and if you are intending to adopt a cat, please bring a pet carrier along as well.
+Although we no longer require it, you may want to wear a mask (we have masks here for your convenience).

-All members of the family are attending
+All members of the family must be present.

 You can keep track of animals available for adoption on our YouTube channel, Facebook, Twitter and Instagram pages.
 Thank you for your understanding.

 Thank you for choosing to adopt.
 Due to a shortage of dogs and puppies available for adoption, there is a rise the number of puppy mills, particularly overseas.
 Learn more about this disturbing development from Humane Canada here.
 Burlington Humane Society is a proud member of Humane Canada, the federation of humane societies and SPCAs.